 Developing the Long-term Research Agenda A programme exploring how research can contribute to the UK’s future resilience and preparedness for health shocks in the wake of COVID-19.

-- A new research programme to develop a UK-wide, shared vision for the long-term research agenda in response to the COVID-19 pandemic.
+- This research programme launched in October 2020 to develop a UK-wide, shared vision for the long-term research agenda in response to the COVID-19 pandemic.

-- Highly participatory to ensure input from a wide range of groups including those most impacted by the pandemic.
+- It is highly participatory to ensure input from a wide range of groups including those most impacted by the pandemic.

 About the programme

 The long-term impacts of COVID-19 stretch far beyond our usual measures for health, and the consequences for health outcomes and global recovery are not yet understood.
-It will be important to look at the broader impacts of the pandemic, including research on inequalities, health service and social care delivery and population health, and the implications for policymakers.
+While much of the early research funded in response to COVID-19 focused on biomedical and clinical needs, beyond the initial recovery phase, it will be important to look at the broader impacts of the pandemic.
+This may include research on inequalities, health service and social care delivery and population health.

-The knowledge and evidence required for a successful recovery from the pandemic will be significant.
-The programme focuses on the long-term social, political, economic and public health research agenda in relation to:
+The knowledge and evidence required for a successful recovery will be significant, but the programme focuses on the long-term social, political, economic and public health research agenda in relation to:

-- the structure and delivery of health and social care services, including future provision and demand for services, potential for service innovation, access to services, quality and efficiency;
+- the structure and delivery of health and social care services, including the future provision and demand for services, potential for service innovation, access to services, quality and efficiency

 - policymaking to plan, prepare and manage key threats to health in the future and the co-ordination of policies across sectors.